Anal cancer

 Anal cancer is a rare tumor type.
 The Netherlands Cancer Society is an expert center for anal cancer.

 The prevalence of anal cancer in the Netherlands has increased over the past ten years.
-It is equally common in men and women and usually occurs in people who are between 55 and 65 years old.
+It is equally common in men and women and usually occurs in people between 55 and 65 years old.
 Certain types of infections with the human papillomavirus can increase the risk of anal cancer.

 Find out more about the symptoms and the most commonly used diagnostic tests and treatment types for anal cancer on this page.